 As of June 30, 2014 the Banks’ Capital Account has grown to over $14 million with Assets of $140 million.
 The bank remains committed to its roots by serving rural communities with the same vision and compassion as the founders.
 Today the bank has expanded to the Kansas communities of Lakin.
 Great Bend and Oakley.
 It not only provides the same quality customer service but has maintained a competitive position with modern banking services that allows our customers to benefit from efficient electronic banking products.

-The current Board of Directors is Daniel Clawson, Chairman, Kirby B. Clawson, Mary Clawson, David Clawson, Kenby Clawson and D. Gene Dikeman, II, Lance Woodbury and Christy Kuhn.
+The current Board of Directors is Daniel Clawson, Chairman, Kirby B. Clawson, Mary Clawson, David Clawson, Kenby Clawson, D. Gene Dikeman, II, Lance Woodbury and Christy Kuhn.

 At Plains State Bank we are, “Financing Your Future” and our Employees, Officers and Directors are committed to our customers.